Victims and Witnesses, CPS Commitments to Support

-74. When dealing with cases of hate crime, prosecutors will be aware that section 146 of the Criminal Justice Act 2003 imposes a duty upon courts to increase the sentence for any offence aggravated by hostility based on the victim's disability/sexual orientation/race/religion, or presumed disability/sexual orientation/race/religion.
+74. When dealing with cases of hate crime, prosecutors will be aware that section 66 of the Sentencing Act 2020 (which applies to all convictions on or after 1 December 2020) imposes a duty upon courts to increase the sentence for any offence aggravated by hostility based on the victim's disability/sexual orientation/race/religion, or presumed disability/sexual orientation/race/religion.

 Hate crime: racist or religious crime